frack113/sigma_logsource_helper/README.md

 - logsources : all the logsource found in the rules
 - questions : a boolean question to take the list of logsource

-`fhash` for "frack Hash" , is a way to check logsource with a simple string.
-It is not pretty but it's works

 # Missing